PLATINUM2023

 Mission

-Thompson's mission is to strengthen children, families and communities through healing, teaching, worship and play.
+Thompson's mission is to empower children & families to achieve their goals through trauma-informed early childhood, family stability, and mental health services.
 Our vision is: All children healthy, All families thriving, All communities strong.

 Ruling year info